Hard Drives Information

 Universal serial bus is the standard serial bus for low-to-medium speed peripheral device connections to personal computers, including keyboards, mice, modems, printers, joysticks, audio functions, monitor controls, etc.

 Hard drives must adhere to certain standards to have proper design and functionality.
+Example standards include ISO DIS 18943 (Care and handling of magnetic storage drives).

 Related Products & Services